orangejuice/blog/data/activity/book-你的夏天还好吗？-2022/record.en.md

 date: 2024-04-28 00:15:07+08:00
 douban:
   rating: 8.8
-  subtitle: "[South Korea] Kim Ae-Ran / 2022 / People's Literature Publishing House"
+  subtitle: "[South Korea] Kim Aeh-ran / 2022 / People's Literature Publishing House"
 ---

-Via tw philo I've finished reading 'How Was Your Summer?'
-(Kim Ae-Ran).
-A South Korean female writer, very good short stories, excellent writing.
-But the novel's tone is quite oppressive, depicting all sorts of human suffering.
-Very East Asian, very real.
-Each story was difficult to read.
+Via tw philo finished reading 'How's Your Summer?'
+(Kim Aeh-ran).
+A South Korean female author, it's a very nice collection of short stories with excellent writing.
+However, the tone of the stories is quite oppressive, depicting various suffering of humanity, very East Asian and very authentic.
+Each story is painfully profound to read.